inviti8/heavymeta-cli-dev/README.md

 ```
 python build.py

+##OR if building for mac:

+python build.py --mac
 ```

 All files will be copied over to the local /hvym repo, requirements will be installed, and then the executable will be built into hvym/dist.